Gakgung: History of military origin and usage

 The founding of Joseon dynasty saw the retention of the composite bow as the mainstay of the Joseon military.
 Archery was the main martial event tested during the military portion of the national service exam held annually from 1392 to 1894.
 Under Joseon, archery reached its zenith, resulting in the invention of pyeonjeon, which saw great service against the Japanese in 1592 and against the Manchus in early 1600s.

 Until the Imjin wars, archery was the main long-range weapon system.
-During those wars, the tactical superiority of the matchlock arquebus became apparent, despite its slow rate of fire and susceptibility to wet weather.
+During those wars, the tactical superiority of the matchlock-ignited arquebus became apparent, despite its slow rate of fire and susceptibility to wet weather.
 However, it was the gakgung, referred to as the "half bow" by the Japanese, that halted the Japanese at the Battle of Haengju as well as at the Battle of Ulsan.
 Although Joseon adopted the arquebus during the Imjin War, the gakgung retained its position of importance in the military until the reforms of 1894.
 Under King Hyojong's military reforms, an attempt was made to revive horse archery as a significant element of the military.
-It was also practiced for pleasure and for health, and many young males - including the king - and some females would spend their free time practicing it.
+It was also practiced for pleasure and for health, and many young males — including the king — and some females would spend their free time practicing it.

 Transition to recreational sport

 In 1899, the visiting Prince Heinrich of Prussia expressed his astonishment to Emperor Gojong at a traditional archery demonstration.
 The Prince, hailing from a militarized Prussian culture, sought out demonstrations of Korean martial arts, and Archery was the most impressive among the arts demonstrated.
 He was familiar with Turkish and Hungarian Archery of Europe, which were similar to Korean Archery.
 Prince Heinrich suggested making the art into a national sport.
 The emperor, convinced by the Prince, decreed "let people enjoy archery to develop their physical strength" and established an archery club.
 In the subsequent standardization of Korean archery, the nature of the bow and the arrow was standardized, as was the range of the targets.
 Korean traditional archery now uses one specific type of composite bow, bamboo arrows, and a standard target at a standard distance of 120 bo (about 145 m).
 Korean Archery as a sport developed under the Japanese Occupation, its textbook, "Joseon eui Goongdo" being published in 1920.

-Tradition says that a noted general of the Joseon Dynasty settled in Yeocheon City about 300 years ago, and handed down his expertise and knowledge.
+Tradition says that a noted general of the Joseon Dynasty settled in Yecheon about 300 years ago, and handed down his expertise and knowledge.
 "Today, it is estimated that bowyers from Yecheon and its environs produce approximately 70% of Korea's traditional horn composite bows ...Yecheon has produced numerous Olympic medalists and world champion archers".
 The city has the Jinho International Archery Field.